OrleansContrib/Orleans.Activities/docs/HelloWorld/HelloWorld.md

 }
 ```

-The public grain interface method, that does nothing just calls the workflow's only affector operation.
+The public `SayHello()` grain interface method, that does nothing just calls the workflow's `GreetClient()` WorkflowInterface operation.
 A normal grain can store data from the incoming message in the state, call other grains, closure the necessary data into the parameter delegate.
-After the await it can build a complex response message based on the value the workflow returned and the grain state, or any other information.
+After the await, it can build a complex response message based on the value the workflow returned and the grain state, or any other information.

 The parameter delegate executed when the workflow accepts the incoming call.